Clan Amir 05-04

 In November, 2009 Gerry travels to Europe on behalf of the Berant King.
 He’s there as a Special Envoy to resolve some trade issues with the United Kingdom, France, and Germany.
 He’ll also be sorting out some matters for his own and clan businesses in the United Kingdom, France, Spain, and Belgium.
 Travelling with him is a senior member of the Berant Department of Trade, Pierre de Darnet.
 His ancestors include the last two French governors of Berant from the time when it was a French colony.
 It’s hoped his French heritage and government links will help alleviate some of the strong animosity the French bureaucrats still feel about being kicked out of Berant sixty years ago.

-The problems in the UK are due to the direct competition by two Berant manufacturers of technical equipment and how it’ll impact on local businesses.
+The problems in the UK are due to the direct competition by two Berant manufacturers of technical equipment, and how it’ll impact on local businesses.
 Like France and Germany the UK stands to lose a lot of jobs through the loss of local and export trade because they currently supply much of Europe with the same high technology goods.
-The Berant goods are higher quality and a much lower price, despite being imported.
-This is due to better design and quality control during the manufacture resulting in lower wastage and costs.
+The Berant goods are a higher quality at a much lower price, despite being imported.
+This is due to a better design and quality control during the manufacture resulting in lower wastage and costs.

 One lucky aspect is the Berant companies concerned are owned by Gerry, any loss in potential revenue for them will affect his pocket.
 He won’t be abused by others if he changes policy that reduces the export income.
 The bulk of the benefit of the new trade agreement with the European Union will be in other industries and companies, thus not getting the trade from these two companies won’t have any real effect on Berant; it’ll just mean the two companies won’t be spending any money on expansion in Berant.

-Gerry takes time to organise the establishment of the new companies and selects suitable local managers from the pool of local people he’s checking for promotion in higher managerial roles.
-They're left to finalise the organisation of the new companies and construct the new plants.
+Gerry takes time to organise the establishment of the new companies, and selects suitable local managers from the pool of local people he’s checking for promotion in higher managerial roles.
+The just promoted staff are left to finalise the organisation of the new companies and to construct the new plants.